 - The Center is open 24 hours a day, every day of the year, and is reached by calling 1-800-222-1222.

-- Experts at the Maryland Poison Center handle approximately 44,000 calls a year involving household products, medicines, snake and spider bites, plants, and chemical in the home and workplace.
+- Experts at the Maryland Poison Center manage approximately 39,000 cases a year involving household products, medicines, snake and spider bites, plants, and chemicals in the home and workplace.

 - The Executive Director of the program is board certified in clinical toxicology.
 The Medical Director is board certified in emergency medicine and medical toxicology.